Updated: February 2, 2026

 Yes, SEF was dissolved in October 2023.
 Its responsibilities have been distributed across AIMA and other security and law enforcement agencies.

-AIMA, the Agency for Integration, Migration, and Asylum, or Agência para a Imigração e Mobilidade Administrativa, has replaced SEF as the primary immigration authority in Portugal.
+SEF was replaced by AIMA, the Agency for Integration, Migration, and Asylum, or Agência para a Imigração e Mobilidade Administrativa, as the primary Portugal immigration authority.
 It is responsible for processing immigration applications and managing administrative mobility.

 While SEF handled both immigration services and law enforcement, AIMA focuses solely on administrative immigration tasks.
 Law enforcement duties have been transferred to the GNR, PSP, and Judiciary Police.